invoiceninja/ansible-installer/README.md

 ***

-> On your local machine install ansible
+> On your local machine install ansible (This script was tested with ansible 2.5)

 `brew install ansible`